-- investment risk and underwriting risk reporting;

-- approved retrocessionaire lists; and

-- mandates and guidelines provided to external investment managers, which include:
+- investment risk and underwriting risk reporting; - approved retrocessionaire lists; and - mandates and guidelines contained in the investment management agreement.
+Risk sensitivity for credit risks.

-- o regulatory compliance;

-- o duration:

-- o benchmark portfolio;

-- o credit quality;

-- o sector limitations; and

-- o issuer limitations.

-Risk sensitivity for credit risks

 The sensitivity of the solvency ratio to credit defaults or rating downgrades of TRE's counterparties has been considered as part of the risk management system (which includes the credit risk associated with the TRC Whole Account XL and TRC Quota Share).
 The analysis demonstrated that TRE is resilient to a range of events including severe counterparty rating downgrades.